Thuleanx/thuleanx.github.io/_games/portal-knight.md

 The statemachine is a component that features a list of states with events for entering, exiting, and update, as well as the ability for each state to specify a coroutine to run on entrance.
-It lives on a separate assembly definition as the main game code, and is therefore portable to other projects and does not drag down compile time.
+The code lives in a separate assembly definition and does not contribute to compilation time.

 {::options parse_block_html="true" /}